264 Events in archive

 We’re sure that nobody can resist the scent of hot pancakes!
 To make your mouth water even more, I would also like to give you the recipe for Tuscan rice doughnuts but bear in mind that, even if you try to make them at home, they will never come out as well as the ones of the Montefioralle festival.
 Like any good cook, those preparing them for the Montefioralle Doughnuts Festival have their secrets that they will never confess to anyone.
 The ingredients are simple and genuine: rice, milk, eggs and butter, a drop of liquor.
 The rice is cooked in the milk together with the sugar, after which it is mixed with the eggs and butter.
 The dough is fried strictly in olive oil after which the hot and fragrant fritters are sprinkled abundantly with granulated sugar.
 How tasty!
 Among other things one of the prides of Montefioralle is to prepare them without the addition of flour which, in addition to following the dictates of the ancient recipe, also makes them suitable for celiacs.
 In the two days in which the festival takes place, from 10:00 to 19:00 industrial quantities are fried – given their taste, it is barely surprising!
 Just to give you the idea I’d like to give you some numbers: the frying pan is three meters long; about 200 kg of oil are used and 250 kg of rice for the dough!

-While you are there licking your lips at the mere thought, take note of this appointment on March 17th and 18th at the Frittelle Festival at the Montefioralle Castle in Greve in Chianti.
+While you are there licking your lips at the mere thought, take note of this appointment on March 24th and 25th at the Frittelle Festival at the Montefioralle Castle in Greve in Chianti.
 We are sure that you will not resist the temptation to taste this fragrant Tuscan delicacy.
 What better time to visit the wonderful Chianti Hills with the rows of vines, cypresses, farmhouses, ancient churches and castles?
-Well, get organising and plan a beautiful weekend in Tuscany staying in one of our hotels in the Chianti Hills and, since you are there, book one of our fantastic Chianti tours: you will enjoy unforgettable experiences right in the pulsing heart of Tuscany.
+Well, get organising and plan a beautiful weekend in Tuscany and, since you are there, book one of our fantastic Chianti tours: you will enjoy unforgettable experiences right in the pulsing heart of Tuscany.